Women-focused Coworking Space as a Current Business Trend

 So what should you do?
 Mind that feminine colors are not universal, research symbolism, preference, and psychological effect of certain colors and color combinations.

 Women go to coworking spaces not because of their eye-candy design.
 First of all, they go there to work.
 So, your coworking space must cover their primary professional needs.

 Provide business ladies with every piece of equipment they require for everyday work.
 You must take care of everything, we mean from little things like staples and pens to bigger tools like printers and copy machines.
 It goes without saying that you must have a stable high-speed internet connection, landline telephones, and other office hardware gadgets.

 Demonstrate that you have high online and offline safety standards.
 Your customers don't want to worry about their data, business files, and other stuff.
 It must remain intact.
 Mount surveillance cameras, install anti-hacking software, develop data governance procedures in case of data breaches.
-No matter how beautiful is your female-focused coworking space, no businesswoman will rent it if it's not trustworthy.
+No matter how beautiful is your female-focused coworking space, no businesswoman will rent a spot there if it's not trustworthy.

 Impress your visitors from the very beginning.
 Use innovative coworking software to run your space.
 Make the process of booking, payment, and access automated.
 Notify them with popup reminders about their bookings, send welcome messages to the newcomers.
 Don't make the ladies wait.
-Provide ultimate simplicity and comfort at every step.
+Provide ultimate simplicity and comfort at every step letting to apply for perks, services, and book meeting rooms online.
 This will help you keep your visitors, make them come back every now and again, and truly embrace your community.

 Since there is no such thing as the ideal coworking space, Ivanne and her friend Eva decided to join forces to create their own in Poissy (location in the western suburbs of Paris).
 This coworking space will be female-focused.